freeradical13/freeradical13.github.io/index.md

 # Basics

 1. This page assumes basic knowledge of [math][], [algebra][], and [scientific notation][].
-1. A word or phrase followed by a letter in parentheses - for example, "mass (m)" - defines a variable in the parentheses (in this example, "m") which represents that word or phrase in equations.
+1. A [unit of measurement][] followed by a letter in parentheses - for example, "mass (m)" - defines a variable in the parentheses (in this example, "m") which represents that measurement in equations.
 In this example, in the equation
-<code>F=m×a</code>, m represents mass.
+<code>F=m×a</code>, mass is represented by the letter "m".

 # Matter